-Eyebrows tend to descend with age and can make the eyes appear more tired or sad.
-Depending on the nature of your aesthetic concerns and goals, Dr. Ho will help you determine whether you are an ideal brow lift candidate and help give your eyes a fresh and more youthful look.
+Eyebrows often descend with age and contribute to a tired or sad appearance to the eyes.
+Depending on your cosmetic concerns and goals, Dr. Ho will help you determine whether you are an ideal brow lift candidate and help give your eyes a fresh and more youthful look.

-Brow lift is a surgical procedure designed to elevate the position of the eyebrows.
-The eyes are the first features of the face to demonstrate signs of aging.
-With aging, the forces of gravity bring about downward descent of the eyebrows (brow ptosis), which in turn may contribute to a heavy appearance of the upper eyelids as well.
-While non-surgical treatment options such as neurotoxin and filler injection available that can help create a temporary brow elevation effect, only brow lift surgery offers a more permanent and definitive solution to brow ptosis.
-Dr. Ho specializes in brow lift and performs each surgery according to the anatomic issues and surgical goals of the individual patient.
+Brow lift is a surgical procedure that raises the position of the eyebrows.
+The eyes are the first features of the face to show signs of aging.
+Over time, the forces of gravity promote downward descent of the eyebrows (brow ptosis) that in turn may contribute to a heavy appearance of the upper eyelids.
+There are several non-surgical treatment options such as neurotoxin and filler injection available that can help create a temporary brow elevation effect; however, only brow lift surgery provides a permanent solution to altering brow position.
+Dr. Ho specializes in brow lift and performs each surgery according to the unique anatomic features and treatment goals of each patient.

-There are several different techniques in brow lift surgery, and the most ideal approach may vary by patient.
-The most commonly performed approach is the endoscopic brow lift, which utilizes minimal incisions in the hair-bearing scalp and releases suspending tissues and ligaments to mobilize and elevate the brows.
-The ideal candidate for this approach possesses a flat forehead with a normal or low hairline.
-If a patient demonstrates a high hairline, they may be more suited for a trichophytic or pretrichial brow lift approach where the incision is placed within or in front of the anterior hairline, respectively.
-The coronal brow lift is an older surgical technique that involves a longer incision in the hair-bearing scalp but is associated with higher risk of paraesthesia and is not indicated for patient with high hairlines or male pattern baldness.
-A temporal brow lift addresses the lateral component of the brows only and is performed through incisions made in the temple portion of the hair-bearing scalp.
-A mid forehead brow lift is performed via incisions made along forehead wrinkle lines, whereas direct brow lift is done through incisions made directly above the brows.
-These two approaches are typically pursued in bald male patients with prominent forehead wrinkles and/or asymmetric brows.
+There are many different approaches in brow lift surgery.
+The most commonly performed surgical technique is the endoscopic brow lift.
+With this approach, minimal incisions are placed in the hair-bearing scalp, and suspending tissues and ligaments are freed to mobilize and elevate the brows.
+The ideal endoscopic brow lift patient demonstrates on exam a flat forehead with a normal or low hairline.
+If a patient possesses a high hairline instead, they may benefit more from a trichophytic or pretrichial brow lift approach, where the incisions are created within or in front of the anterior hairline, respectively.
+The coronal brow lift is an older surgical technique that utilizes one long incision in the hair-bearing scalp; this approach is typically avoided in patients with high hairlines or male pattern baldness.
+The temporal brow lift focuses on elevating the lateral component of the brows only through incisions created in the temple portion of the hair-bearing scalp.
+The mid forehead and direct brow lift approaches are performed via incisions made along forehead wrinkle lines or directly above the brows, respectively.
+These two surgical techniques indicated for bald male patients with prominent forehead wrinkles and/or asymmetric brows.

-As a facial plastic surgeon, Dr. Ho specializes exclusively in aesthetic and reconstructive procedures of the head and neck region including various surgical techniques for brow lift.
-Dr. Ho dedicates ample time and effort with every patient to determine which surgical approach best meets their goals and expectations.
-Dr. Ho pursues a conservative approach to brow lift; she believes it is important to avoid removing excessive skin or placing tissues into excessive suspension that may put a patient at risk of an overcorrected and unnatural result.
-Her surgical technique focuses on creating a natural, more youthful-appearing result that is catered to the individual patient’s anatomy.
-In addition, Dr. Ho often performs upper eyelid surgery in conjunction with brow lift to further enhance a patient’s rejuvenated eye appearance.
-Her goal is to create a more youthful and aesthetically balanced look for every brow lift patient.
+As a facial plastic surgeon, Dr. Ho specializes exclusively in cosmetic procedures of the head and neck area including the surgical techniques described above for brow lift.
+Dr. Ho devotes ample time and effort with every patient to select the most ideal brow lift approach for each patient.
+Dr. Ho pursues a conservative, natural approach to brow lift; she believes it is important to avoid removing excessive skin or placing tissues into excessive suspension that could create an overcorrected and unnatural result.
+In addition, Dr. Ho often recommends for upper eyelid surgery in conjunction with brow lift to further improve a patient’s surgical results.
+Her intention as a facial plastic surgeon is to create a more youthful and aesthetically harmonious appearance for every brow lift patient.

-Each brow lift procedure is different and catered to the individual patient.
-Therefore, the types of incisions utilized as well as extent of swelling, bruising, and tenderness that occur after surgery will vary by patient.
-Every brow lift patient will follow-up with Dr. Ho one week after surgery for suture removal.
-Each patient will then follow-up again at weeks to months out at regular intervals for re-evaluation.
-The down time for brow lift is usually minimal; most patients can return to normal daily activities apart from heavy lifting, straining, and strenuous activity the day after surgery.
-Patients should expect immediate bruising and swelling after surgery that typically resolve by one to two weeks out from surgery.
-Post-operative pain is usually mild and managed well with prescribed pain medication.
-Improvement in the appearance of the eyebrows is typically observed immediately or after most of the bruising and swelling has subsided.
-Dr. Ho seeks regular follow-up with her patients to ensure that every patient heals well and is satisfied with their surgical outcome.
+Every brow lift procedure is unique and tailored to the individual patient.
+Thus, the kinds of incisions used as well as degree of swelling, bruising, and tenderness after surgery will vary by patient.
+Each brow lift patient will follow-up with Dr. Ho one week after surgery for suture removal and then follow-up again at weeks to months out at regular intervals for re-evaluation.
+Patients should expect immediate bruising and swelling following surgery that typically subside by one to two weeks out from surgery.
+Post-operative pain is often mild and managed well with prescribed pain medication.
+Improvement in the appearance of the eyebrows is usually observed immediately or after most of the bruising and swelling has resolved.
+Dr. Ho maintains regular follow-up with her patients to make sure that every patient heals well and is satisfied with their surgical results.

-It is common for other procedures to be performed at the same time as brow lift surgery, depending on the patient’s anatomic issues and surgical goals.
-They include but are not limited to the following: facelift, neck lift, upper and lower eyelid surgery, fat transfer, and laser skin resurfacing.
-Dr. Ho is experienced in a wide range of aging face procedures and will thoroughly evaluate each brow lift candidate and discuss with them whether they would benefit from additional procedures at the time of their brow lift surgery to maximize their facial rejuvenation results.
+It is common for other procedures to be performed at the in conjunction with brow lift surgery.
+They include but are not limited to the following: facelift, neck lift, upper and lower blepharoplasty, laser skin resurfacing, and fat transfer.
+Dr. Ho specializes in aging face surgery and will discuss with each brow lift patient whether they may benefit from additional procedures at the time of their brow lift surgery to maximize their facial rejuvenation results.

-Dr. Ho believes that while every face is unique, the ideal eyebrows help contribute to a more awake, refreshed look to the eyes and are harmonious with the rest of the face.
-The ideal eyebrow rests just above the supraorbital rim (upper bony of the eye socket) and arches at the level of the lateral border of the iris in females and rests at the supraorbital rim with less arching in males.
-The medial end of each eyebrow should line up vertically with the lateral aspect of the nostril on the same side, whereas the lateral end should approach an oblique line that passes tangentially from the nostril to the lateral corner of the eye on the same side.
-Dr. Ho uses several of these anatomic principles as a foundation for her surgical approach as well as her aesthetic intuition to achieve the most ideal brow lift surgical results.
+Dr. Ho believes that while every face is unique, the ideal eyebrows contribute to a more awake, refreshed appearance to the eyes.
+In females, the ideal eyebrow sits just above the supraorbital rim (upper bony rim of the eye socket) and arches at the lateral border of the iris.
+In males, the ideal brow rests at the supraorbital rim with less arching.
+The medial aspect of each eyebrow should align vertically with the lateral portion of the ipsilateral nostril; the lateral aspect should approach an oblique line connecting the nostril to the lateral corner of the eye on the same side.
+Dr. Ho utilizes many anatomic principles as well as her aesthetic intuition to achieve the most ideal brow lift surgical results.